Denver Premises Liability AttorneysRequest Free Consultation

 At Fuicelli & Lee, our clients are our top priority.
 When representing you in a premises liability claim, we’ll do everything in our power to maximize your compensation and protect the best interests of your future and family.
 Potential compensation in premises liability cases includes:

 - Medical bills (current and future)

 - Cost of assistance for daily life activities

 - Pain and suffering

 - Burial and funeral expenses (in wrongful death cases)

-If you suffered injuries on a dangerous property in Denver, Longmont, or other areas along Colorado’s Front Range, contact Fuicelli & Lee today online or at (303) 355-7202 for a free case evaluation.
+If you suffered injuries on dangerous property in Denver, Colorado Springs, or anywhere in Colorado, contact Fuicelli & Lee today online or at (303) 444-4444 for a free case evaluation.
 Our firm works on a contingency fee basis, which means you owe no attorney fees unless we reach a successful outcome in your case.